leszko/dstorage-testing/web3storage/README.md

 ### 4. Play video after some time

-When we wait for some time (from 15 min to a few hours) the video starts to play, but the playback always fails while reading some of the segments.
-The user experience the video to pause or stop and the logs indicates that the given segment could not be retrieved in time.
+When we wait for some time (from 30 min to a few hours) the video starts to play, but the playback always fails while reading some of the segments.
+From the user experience, the video pauses or stops at some point.